 Sow Inside: 1/8 inch (3 mm).
 Germination one to three months.
 Temperature: 65 to 75°F (18 to 24°C).
 Beginning of autumn using fresh seed.
 After two years of growth, transplant the seedlings to their final location following the last frost.
 Spacing: these vines should be planted by themselves.

 Requirements and care: Full or afternoon shade.
 Good drainage.
 Humus rich soil.
 Acidic soil.
 Regular watering during dry periods.
+For container plants it is important not to let the soil dry out, through providing a little water every day — do not overwater, but do not let the soil that Copihue is growing in dry out either.
 Winter straw mulch.
 Spring feed with low nitrogen organic feed.
 Propagate: by taking cuttings in the spring or autumn.

 Miscellaneous: Pollinated by hummingbirds.
 Lapageria rosea (Copihue), is the national flower, and a protected species in its native Chile.
 The plant is often mentioned in Mapuche stories.

-If you require more plants then cuttings can be taken in either spring or autumn.
+If you require more Copihue plants then cuttings can be taken in either spring or autumn.